AlanRockefeller/inat.label.py/README.md

   - GenBank Accession Number (if present)
   - Provisional Species Name (if present)
   - Mushroom Observer URL (if present, formatted in simplest possible URL form)
+  - Microscopy Performed (if present)
+  - Traditional or Mobile Photography (if present)
   - Observation Notes
 - Outputs labels to console for quick viewing
 - Optionally creates formatted RTF files for high-quality printing